oat-sa/taohub-articles/forge/documentation-for-core-components/framework-extensions.md

 1. TAO Architecture
 -------------------

 This section covers the architecture of the TAO platform.
 It’s built upon the concept of extensions.
 Each extension is composed of a separated file-system.
-They contain the same folder structure in order to be exploited by the TAO Framework.\
+They contain the same folder structure in order to be exploited by the TAO Framework.<br/>

 An extension may be used as a standalone program - with the exception of an extension depending on another extension.
 This concept of extension dependencies enabled us to create TAO extensions using abstraction layers and core components.

 The following schema illustrates this: